-[7.42] Defending units do not benefit from River hexsides unless all units attacking that defending unit are attacking across River hexsides.
+[7.42] Defending units do not benefit from Stream hexsides unless all units attacking that defending unit are attacking across Stream hexsides.

 [7.43] The effect of terrain (on combat) has been integrated into the Combat Results Table.
-Simply find the terrain which the defending unit benefits from, trace over to the proper Combat Differential column, and roll the die under that column heading.
+Simply find the terrain which the defending unit benefits from, trace over to the proper Combat Differential Column, and roll the die under that column heading.

-[7.44] Terrain benefits for combat are not cumulative.
-A defending unit always benefits only from the most advantageous terrain.
-Example: A unit in rough terrain behind a River hexside would benefit from the rough terrain only.

-[7.45] When two or more defending units are being attacked in a single combat and are on two different types of terrain, each having a different effect on the Combat Differential, then all defending units benefit from the terrain most favorable to the defender.
+[7.44] A defending unit always benefits from the most advantageous terrain to which it is entitled.
+Example: An attack against a unit in rough terrain behind a stream hexside would be resolved on the rough terrain line of the Combat Results Table.
+[7.45] When two or more defending units are being attacked in a single combat and are on two different types of terrain, each having a different Combat Differential line, then all defending units benefit from the applicable terrain most favorable to the defender.